passsy/deep_pick/README.md

 # deep_pick

-A library to access deep nested values inside of dart structures, like returned from `dynamic jsonDecode(String source)`.
+A library to access deep nested values inside of dart data structures, like returned from `dynamic jsonDecode(String source)`.

 ## Example